jmbenck/weather-snippet/README.md

 # Weather extraction snippet
 [![Build Status](https://travis-ci.com/jmbenck/weather-snippet.svg?branch=master)](https://travis-ci.com/jmbenck/weather-snippet)

-This is an example of how we can use Python and [Web Scraping](https://bit.ly/3qOY5Pa) to get specific information making a search from a webpage.
+This is an example of how we can use Python and [Web Scraping](https://bit.ly/3qOY5Pa) to get specific information by making a search on a webpage.

-We will make a search on Google for the weather of a given City and use [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) to extract that data.
+We will make a search on Google for the weather of a given city and use [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) to extract that data.

 We know there are better ways for getting weather information (like API's).
 But I think this is a nice snippet for demonstration purposes.

+## Tests
+For learning purposes, this repo is using [Travis CI](https://www.travis-ci.com/).
+The file [``test_.py``](https://github.com/jmbenck/weather-snippet/blob/master/test_.py) uses the 20 biggest cities to test the program and, with Regex, check if the response is as expected.

 ## Dependencies
-We'll use Requests and BeautifulSoup modules.
+Install Requests and BeautifulSoup modules.
 ````Python3
 pip install requests
 pip install beautifulsoup4